ECG-Image-Kit: A Synthetic Image Generation Toolbox to Facilitate Deep Learning-Based Electrocardiogram Digitization: Synthetic ECG image generation pipeline

-Wrinkles can be thought of as textures and can thus be synthesized by state-of-the-art texture synthesis techniques such as \textit{image quilting} \cite{efros2001image}.
-Image quilting starts with a plain wrinkle image as a seed, followed by randomly selecting a patch from this image.
-This patch serves as the basis for synthesizing the entire wrinkle texture.
-Multiple such patches are generated and seamlessly blended using the minimum boundary error cut method \cite{liang2001real}.
-In this method, the goal is to find the optimal boundary between two patches by minimizing the error in the overlap region.
-The minimum cost path through the region of overlap is found using dynamic programming according to the algorithm proposed in \cite{davis1998mosaics}.
-Instead of using a straight line between the two patches, this method calculates the minimum cost path that represents the boundary of the new block.
-By doing so, the placement of texture patches appears smoother and more realistic, effectively reducing noticeable sharp edges between the patches.
+Wrinkles can be considered textures and synthesized using advanced texture synthesis techniques such as \textit{image quilting} \cite{efros2001image}.
+Image quilting begins with a plain wrinkle image as a seed, followed by the random selection of a patch from this image.
+This patch forms the foundation for synthesizing the entire wrinkle texture.
+Multiple patches are generated and seamlessly blended using the minimum boundary error cut method \cite{liang2001real}.
+This method aims to identify the optimal boundary between two patches by minimizing the error in the overlap region.
+The minimum cost path through the overlap is determined using dynamic programming based on the algorithm proposed in \cite{davis1998mosaics}.
+Rather than using a straight line between the patches, this method computes the minimum cost path that delineates the boundary of the new block.
+Consequently, the placement of texture patches appears smoother and more natural, significantly reducing noticeable sharp edges between the patches.